Yellow-May/New-folder/README.md

 # ASCETA Website

-A full-stack website for Abia State College of Education (Technical) Arochukwu built with React.js, Node.js, PostgreSQL, and TypeORM.
+A full-stack website for Abia State College of Education (Technical) Arochukwu built with React.js, Node.js, MongoDB, and Mongoose.

 ## Project Structure